graearea/graearea.github.io/large-pedals.md

 ![plugs](img/go-pedal-back.jpeg)

 ## how do I order?
-first, look at your pedals.
-I only make these for the new style pedals<br/>
+first, look at your pedals, I only make extensions for the new style pedals<br/>
 ![new](img/new.jpeg)<br/>

 measure the distance between your brake and your accelerator?
 ![new](img/measure-s3.jpeg)
 * for an S3 chassis, I recommend a 10 or 15mm extension.
 * for an SV chassis it is extremely variable. you need to tell me what you want and I'll send you a 20 or 25 or something similar